High-Level Data Link Control

-High-Level Data Link Control (HDLC) is a bit-oriented code-transparent synchronous data link layer protocol developed by the International Organization for Standardization (ISO).
-The standard for HDLC is ISO/IEC 13239:2002.
+High-Level Data Link Control (HDLC) is a communication protocol used for transmitting data between devices in telecommunication and networking.
+Developed by the International Organization for Standardization (ISO), it is defined in the standard ISO/IEC 13239:2002.

-HDLC provides both connection-oriented and connectionless service.
+HDLC ensures reliable data transfer, allowing one device to understand data sent by another.
+It can operate with or without a continuous connection between devices, making it versatile for various network configurations.

-HDLC can be used for point-to-multipoint connections via the original master-slave modes Normal Response Mode (NRM) and Asynchronous Response Mode (ARM), but they are now rarely used; it is now used almost exclusively to connect one device to another, using Asynchronous Balanced Mode (ABM).
+Originally, HDLC was used in multi-device networks, where one device acted as the master and others as slaves, through modes like Normal Response Mode (NRM) and Asynchronous Response Mode (ARM).
+These modes are now rarely used.
+Currently, HDLC is primarily employed in point-to-point connections, such as between routers or network interfaces, using a mode called Asynchronous Balanced Mode (ABM).

 History

 HDLC is based on IBM's SDLC protocol, which is the layer 2 protocol for IBM's Systems Network Architecture (SNA).
 It was extended and standardized by the ITU as LAP (Link Access Procedure), while ANSI named their essentially identical version ADCCP.

 The HDLC specification does not specify the full semantics of the frame fields.
 This allows other fully compliant standards to be derived from it, and derivatives have since appeared in innumerable standards.
 It was adopted into the X.25 protocol stack as LAPB, into the V.42 protocol as LAPM, into the Frame Relay protocol stack as LAPF and into the ISDN protocol stack as LAPD.

 The original ISO standards for HDLC are the following: